-Golden Hour - Savage River Denali Alaska
+Golden Hour Hiking at Savage River, Denali National Park

 The early morning sun gave a golden glow to the landscape, spruce trees and scrub brush shining beside the trail.
 The ‘Golden Hour’ may be the best time for photography, and my sister snapped a shot of me standing still, looking east towards the rising sun.
 The Savage River gurgled nearby, little more than a quiet stream, especially in August.
 The wilderness around us almost seemed to shimmer with the pale light peeking its way through the valley.
 It’s easy to forget that scenes like this are real, not just reserved for National Geographic or movies with digitally enhanced particle effects.
 The Golden Hour in Denali is something truly spectacular.